Google Cloud DDoS Protection – Armor & Shield

 • Isolate Internal Traffic

-• Use privates IPs and avoid using Public IPs
+• Use private IPs and avoid using Public IPs

 • Use NAT Gateway and Bastion host